-When a student makes a purchase through our native credit card form, their transaction is processed via Stripe.
+When a student makes a purchase using a credit card, their transaction is processed via Stripe.
 All major international credit cards (Visa, MasterCard, American Express) are supported by Stripe.

 Students can choose to purchase with a credit card by selecting the Credit Card tab when entering their payment details on the checkout page:

 If enabled, students can purchase a course with PayPal by selecting the PayPal tab on the checkout page.